Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 ## Last word

 The interview was about a month ago.
-These are the last two months of my school, I’m very busy, I couldn’t find the time to work on the test.
-It took me about 8 days to finish the app you are using right now
+These are the last two months of my school, I’m very busy, I couldn’t find the time to work on the test

 I took so long to submit the test.
 I truly didn't have time to do it